 Contributions to resolution financing arrangement

-The resolution financing arrangement for the Czech Republic is the Resolution Fund.
-The assets in the Resolution Fund should reach at least 1% of covered deposits by 2024.
-This level should be achieved by regular contributions paid by institutions[1].
+The resolution financing arrangement for the Czech Republic is the Resolution Fund, whose funds amounted to approximately CZK 38.8 billion at the end of 2024.
+The CNB regularly monitors the development of covered deposits,[1] and if it concludes that the volume of funds in the Resolution Fund is, or could be, lower than 1% of covered deposits in the near future, it will set contributions for institutions in an appropriate amount.[2]
 The amount of an institution’s individual contribution to the Resolution Fund depends on its size and risk profile and is specified in the Commission Delegated Regulation EU 2015/63.
-The CNB is responsible for calculating, prescribing and, where necessary, enforcing these contributions.

 The funds in the Resolution Fund are managed by the Financial Market Guarantee System.
 In exceptional cases, the Resolution Fund can also be tapped in the resolution of an institution to:

-• finance resolution (e.g. to top up capital of the failed institution or a bridge institution, to purchase its assets, or to provide a loan or a guarantee in the sale of its business or assets to a selected acquirer),
+- finance resolution (e.g. to purchase the assets of a failing institution, to provide a loan or a guarantee in the sale of the failing institution’s business or assets to a selected acquirer, or to top up capital of that acquirer),

 As the funds are public, their use is subject to prior approval by the European Commission under the public support rules.